 THE NYCTALOPE – Science fiction legend Jean de la Hire created this cyborg Pulp Hero and proto-superhero in 1908.
 After a violent attack by Nihilists this neglected character survived when he was given yellow bionic eyes which let him see in the dark and for long distances.

-In addition his damaged heart was replaced by a cybernetic one, endowing him with superhuman stamina since that artificial organ slowed the buildup of lactic acid in his system.
+In addition his damaged heart was replaced by a cybernetic one, endowing him with superhuman stamina since that artificial organ slowed the buildup of fatigue toxins in his system.
 With these bionic powers the Nyctalope fought the forces of evil on Earth, Mars and the Earth’s secret moon Rhea.
 CLICK HERE

 G-8 AND HIS BATTLE ACES – Writer Robert J Hogan created the heroic American World War One pilot G-8 in 1933 when that conflict was still being called simply The World War or The Great War.
 G-8 and his wingmen/ Battle Aces Nippy Weston and Bull Martin battled all the supernatural and super-scientific menaces thrown at the Allied Powers by the Central Powers of Germany, Austria- Hungary and the Ottoman Muslim Turks.
 Giant robots, invisible planes, Panther-Men and even aliens were all in a day’s work for G-8 and his Battle Aces.